vitiral/artifact/tutorial/tutorial.md

 ##################################################
 # Tutorial Stage 2: high-level requirements and design specifications
-> Run `rsk init -t 2` to start this stage of the tutorial
+> Run `rsk tutorial 2` to start this stage of the tutorial

 A few changes have been made to your local directory:
  - `tutorial.rsk` has been removed
  - the `flash_card_challenge.htm` file has been added
  - the `docs/` folder has been added

-open `flash_card_challenge.htm` and skim through the project that we will be executing.
+open `flash_card_challenge.htm` in a browser and skim through the project that we will be executing.
 Don't worry!
 You don't need to know python to follow along with this tutorial.

 Now open `docs/purpose.rsk`.
 This is a rough attempt to translate the ideas in `flash_card_challenge.htm` into what are known as "high-level requirements"